Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

-def() functions can call raising functions and can raise by default fn() raises is necessary in order to raise fn() cannot call functions that might raise, for example: a def function that raises by default **Try:**
+def() functions can call raising functions and can raise by default fn() raises is necessary in order to raise fn() cannot call functions that might raise, for example: a def function that raises by default

+**Try:**
 Inside the try block, we can call functions that could raise and error.
 It is also possible to Raise an error.
-If an error is thrown, the execution continue at the beginning of the except: block just below **Except e:**
+If an error is thrown, the execution continues at the beginning of the except: block just below **Except e:**

 Here it is possible to inspect the error e, based on that, we can fix it.
 If fixed, the the execution continues on the first line after the except block.
 If it is not possible to fix it, it is possible to Raise an error: either the same or another.
 The error will be transferred to the next Except: block.

-## 5.5 The with statement
+## 5.5 with for context management
-In Python the with statement is used to create a context.
+Like in Python, the with statement is used to create a context.
 Whatever statements we execute inside that context does not affect the outer environment.
-The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks.
+The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks, such as closing a file or database connection.

 It is commonly used as `with open(file)` to read a file and close it automatically at the end of the context (see § 10.12).

 For example: